aryanpingle/code-analyser/ReadME.md

    Accepted values: Integer
 - `isDepthFromFront` **(default: false)** \
    Used to decide whether the depth has to be checked from front or back. \
    Accepted values: True/ false
+- `checkAll` **(default: false)** \
+   Used with intra-module checker to get all intra-module dependencies or only the entry files of the intra-module depdencies \
+   By default will provide entry files of the intra-module dependencies \
+   Accepted values: True/ false

 ### Sample Examples